CappieX/Cappiex/README.md

 I design **systems that scale, adapt, and endure**.

 My work is deeply rooted in **real-world problems**, especially within **healthcare, emotional intelligence, and enterprise systems** in Ethiopia and beyond.

 ---
+## Professional Story – The Journey
+*From repairing computers as a young freelancer to founding Enum Technologies, my journey has always been driven by curiosity, resilience, and a commitment to meaningful progress.
+Every role I held—technical, customer-facing, and leadership—revealed the same pattern: solve real problems, improve lives, and build systems that last.Today, that mission continues through Enum Technologies, where I am developing platforms such as Enum HMS and AI-powered emotional intelligence systems.
+The company is currently in the startup growth phase, actively building core products and preparing for scale.
+As part of that vision, I am also seeking strategic investors and partners who believe in long-term, impactful technology development in Ethiopia and beyond.*

+---